SUSE/rookcheck/doc/source/installation.rst

     sudo pip install -U tox

 Next we run bindep from inside a tox environment to get the list of missing system packages.
-By specifying the HARDWARE_PROVIDER and DISTRO we are going to use we can ensure the requirements for our infrastructure are met (see :ref:`configuration` for more information):
+By specifying the ROOKCHECK_HARDWARE_PROVIDER and ROOKCHECK_DISTRO we are going to use we can ensure the requirements for our infrastructure are met (see :ref:`configuration` for more information):

 .. code-block:: bash